About Me

 I know what it feels like to be stuck.

 I've been on the other side.
-Caught in pain, in patterns, in a darkness that felt permanent.
-It was therapy that changed that.
+It was psychotherapy that changed that.
 It showed me a way through, and it changed the direction of my life.

-I work with individuals and couples who are exhausted by conflict.
+While I work with individuals and relationship systems from all walks of life, lately my work has begun to focus more on individuals and couples stuck in patterns of conflict.
 Conflict with others, with themselves, with the same patterns that keep showing up no matter how hard they try to change.
 My work is focused on one thing: helping you get unstuck, manage what feels unmanageable, and build relationships that actually feel good to be in.

 The Path That Led Here